sheetalreddy25/my-bio-hub/Project2_Documentation.md

 1. Access Entrez and list available databases
 2. Explore the PubMed database metadata
-3. Search for articles related to "TP53"
+3. Search for articles related to "TP53", and display the top 20 hits
-4. Display article metadata (authors, title, journal, date)
+4. Display article metadata (authors, title, journal, date) for a couple of PubMed IDs
 5. Fetch and pretty-print raw XML for a specific PubMed ID

 ---